ahong117/UCI-Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because the main advantage of configuration with ansible is that it is free and very easy to use and set up a playbook to do whatever we want like creating a webserver

--The main advantage of configuration with ansible is that it is free and very easy to use and set up a playbook to do whatever we want like creating a webserver
+I used this [apache-playboo.yml](https://github.com/ahong117/UCI-Project1/blob/55166459cac1ffb5dc8b3e98007638149885ecf6/Ansible/apache-playbook.yml) to create a webserver on two virtual machines

 This the ELK configuration file that I ran on my ansible container [install-elk.yml](https://github.com/ahong117/UCI-Project1/blob/0b08a98000ae430c9a4e5d6e069ecf32770b5854/Ansible/install-elk.yml)